anybox/anybox.recipe.odoo/README.rst

 test_script_name
 ----------------
+.. warning:: as of version 1.7.0, this option is deprecated because of its
+             redundancy with ``openerp_scripts``.

 If the ``with_devtools`` is set to True, the recipe will create a test script, which is named by default ``test_<part_name>``.
 You may override the name in the configuration as in the following example::